chuckstack/chuckstack.github.io/src-ls/blog-llm-ai-operations-automation.md

   <source src="./video/02-gen-wi-demo-say-what-you-do.mp4" type="video/mp4">
 </video>

 We use organizational basics (like work instructions) to drive continuous improvement by deploying these instructions into our live systems.
 We expect everyone in the organization to improve them.
-With every improvement, the system continues to evolve.
+With every improvement, the system evolves.

 Point of reflection: if you are not willing to create the above one-page quality manual to drive your organization forward, do not bother reading further.

 ## Create Training from Work Instructions

-There is no better way than to simply show you!
+There is no better way than to simply show you what is possible when you write it down!

 Here is an example where we create a job aid/visual from an existing work instruction document: